mudox/home/content/post/site-building-issues.md

 ## 2018-08

+When using Hugo shortcode `highlight` to generate code blocks, there always a trailing empty line?

+Dedent the ending <code>{{&lt; / highlight &gt;}}</code> to make sure there is no whitespace in the head of the line.

+---

 Live reloading does not bring the latest change to browser?

 Google Chrome -> open __Devtools__ window -> click __Network__ tab -> check